felix-hilden/sphinx-codeautolink/docs/src/reference.rst

 During the build phase, a cache containing code example information is saved to the Sphinx doctree directory to track references during partial builds.

+.. _configuration:

 Configuration
 -------------
 Available configuration values in ``conf.py``:

 - :code:`codeautolink_autodoc_inject: bool`: Inject a :code:`code-refs` table
   to the end of all autodoc definitions.
 Defaults to :code:`True`.
+- :code:`codeautolink_default_import: str`: Implicit import statement
+  to include before every code block.
+When other sources would precede the block, the imports are included first and only once.
+  The value may contain newlines and multiple import statements.

 Directives
 ----------